 Gaston is a tiny city located in the state of Oregon.
 With a population of 676 people and two constituent neighborhoods, Gaston is the 199th largest community in Oregon.

 Gaston home prices are not only among the most expensive in Oregon, but Gaston real estate also consistently ranks among the most expensive in America.

 Also of interest is that Gaston has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Gaston in 2010 was $25,699, which is upper middle income relative to Oregon and the nation.
-This equates to an annual income of $102,796 for a family of four.
+The per capita income in Gaston in 2018 was $37,913, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
+This equates to an annual income of $151,652 for a family of four.
 However, Gaston contains both very wealthy and poor people as well.

-Gaston is a somewhat ethnically-diverse city.
 The people who call Gaston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gaston residents report their race to be White, followed by Native American.
-Important ancestries of people in Gaston include Irish, English, Dutch, and Swedish.
+The greatest number of Gaston residents report their race to be White.
+Important ancestries of people in Gaston include German, Irish, European, English, and Norwegian.

 The most common language spoken in Gaston is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Italian and Spanish.